sabrinaest/WeatherApp/README.md

   npm install
   ```

+5. Open microservice.py:
-5. Enter your API key
+   * Enter your OpenWeatherMap API key at the top of the file

 5. Run the microservice: